Opendigitalradio/ODR-DabMod/dpd/README.md

  7. USRP RX (max -15dBm)
  8. Spectrum analyzer (max +30dBm)

 It is important to make sure, that the USRP RX port does not receive too much power.
 Otherwise the USRP will break.
 Here is an example of how we calculated the maximal USRP RX input power for our case.
-As this is only a rough calculation to protect the port, the pre-distortion software will later automatically apply a normalization for the RX input by adapting the USRP RX gain.
+As this is only a rough calculation to protect the port, the predistortion software will later automatically apply a normalization for the RX input by adapting the USRP RX gain.

 ![P_{TX} + P_{PA} - P_{SP} - P_{AT} = 20dBm + 10dB -25dB -50dB = -45dBm](http://www.sciweavers.org/tex2img.php?eq=P_%7BTX%7D+%2B+P_%7BPA%7D+-+P_%7BSP%7D+-+P_%7BAT%7D+%3D+20dBm+%2B+10dB+-25dB+-50dB+%3D+-45dBm&bc=White&fc=Black&im=jpg&fs=12&ff=arev&edit=)